-Costa Rica World Cup 2018 Standings
+Costa Rica's World Cup 2022 Standings

 Brazil will top Group E without a doubt - the second-ranked team in the world have qualified for the second round as group winner in the last nine consecutive tournaments and are almost certain to do so again.
 This leaves Costa Rica in a three-way skirmish with Switzerland and Serbia to earn the other place in the Round of 16.

 Sports Interaction has listed Costa Rica as unbackable outsiders for the tournament win (+39900), which is understandable considering they are no chance to do so.
 Your best chance is to pick whether or not they will progress from Group E; +325 is the price for them to do so while -500 is available if you believe they won't.
-They are huge underdogs even in this market, but there is always a chance that lighting will strike twice.
+They are huge underdogs even in this market, but there is always a chance that lightning will strike twice.

 One thing is certain, finishing second in the group will almost certainly mean Germany will be their opponents in the second round, and there is no chance they will repeat their 2014 efforts and make it to the quarter-finals.

-All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalised until the first week of June, just days prior to the tournament start date.
-We will update you when the team sheets are announced, but first let's take a look at some of the most important players in the Costa Rican team and who we think will play a big part in the competition.
+All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalized until the first week of June, just days prior to the tournament start date.
+We will update you when the team sheets are announced, but first, let's take a look at some of the most important players in the Costa Rican team and who we think will play a big part in the competition.

 Keylor Navas (Goalkeeper)

-Costa Rica are always a chance in tight contests thanks to the performances of Keylor Navas in goal.
+Costa Rica is always a chance in tight contests thanks to the performances of Keylor Navas in goal.
 The Real Madrid number one already has 76 caps for his country and a similar number of starts for his club.

-Navas was heavily involved throughout the 2014 campaign, earning three man of the match awards, including in both knockout matches against Greece and the Netherlands.
+Navas was heavily involved throughout the 2014 campaign, earning three men of the match awards, including in both knockout matches against Greece and the Netherlands.
 He ended the tournament with three clean sheets from five matches, including Italy, England and the Dutch side, and was one of three Golden Glove award nominees, eventually losing out the Manuel Neuer of the winning German side.

 Bryan Ruiz (Forward)

 Ruiz captains the side and will become one of the top four most capped players in Costa Rican football history during the World Cup.
-His tally of 23 international goals is solid, while his performances for Portuguese club side Sporting Lisbon have also impressed.
+His tally of 23 international goals is solid, while his performances for the Portuguese club side Sporting Lisbon have also impressed.
 He is one of a group of players who performed well in 2014 and the experience of playing on the big stage will be vital to their chances on this occasion.

-The 2016 CONCACAF Player of the Year plays as an attacking left-midfielder in the Costa Rican setup, and will trouble opposing defences with his runs in behind.
+The 2016 CONCACAF Player of the Year plays as an attacking left-midfielder in the Costa Rican setup and will trouble opposing defences with his runs in behind.

 The Coach - Oscar Ramirez

 Ramirez had a long playing career in Costa Rica, making over 550 starts in the Primera Division for Alajuelense, Saprissa and Belen.
 He also made 75 national team appearances as a midfielder, scoring six goals.
-It was at Belen that he commenced his management career, before stints at both his other former clubs and a short spell as assistant coach in the Costa Rican national team setup.
+It was at Belen that he commenced his management career, before stints at both his other former clubs and a short spell as an assistant coach in the Costa Rican national team setup.

-Costa Rica World Cup 2018 Lineup
+Costa Rica's World Cup 2022 Lineup

 Costa Rica's latest competitive international was played against Panama on October 10th, 2017, while they also came up against Spain and Hungary in friendlies in November.
 The full lineup for the match in Panama City was as follows.